protocol/web3-dev-team/proposals/pubsub.md

 Wherever possible, include pains or problems that you’ve seen users experience to help motivate why solving this problem works towards top-line objectives.
 -->

-As of this writing [pubsub][IPFS pubsub] is considered experimental and is disabled in go-ipfs.
+As of this writing [pubsub][IPFS pubsub] is considered experimental and is disabled in go-ipfs (due to increased resource usage on nodes that do not make use of it).

 > Can be enabled by starting a daemon with `--enable-pubsub-experiment` flag